 A waterbody that exceeds the above criteria may be not rated for aquatic life because of meteorological conditions that occur on a regular basis.
 These conditions must be documented and reassessment will occur after more normal conditions return.
-This is a category 3a listing not requiring a TMDL.
 Examples of extreme conditions may include extreme drought, reservoir drawdown, hurricane impacts and flooding, dam failure, and saltwater encroachment.
-Other extreme conditions may be documented as needed for future assessments
+Other extreme conditions may be documented as needed for future assessments.